CallismartLtd/smart-woo-service-invoicing/readme.txt

 == Usage ==

 1. Create a product from the plugin's service product page.
 2. Set billing cycles, sign-up fees, and other options specific to the service you offer.
 3. Customers can now set up their service details during sign-up.
 4. Manage orders effortlessly through the Service Order page.
 5. After processing an order from the service order page, the service subscription will be up and running.
 6. Automatic invoice generation simplifies the renewal process.
-7. Customers can pay their invoices through the invoice mail or manually log in to the portal to pay.
+7. Customers can pay their invoices through the invoice email sent to them or manually log in to the portal to pay.

 == Feedback and Contributions ==